-- Reasons behind the decision to move: personal, church, structural

-- Pastor is asked to reflect on the state of the congregation

-- o Strengths

-- o Where it is now

-- What are the unfinished agendas?

-- What have been the leadership expectations and how have they been articulated?
-Were they reasonable?

-- o Of the pastor

-- $\circ \quad \text{Of the laity} \quad$

-- What have been the assumptions about the vision and mission for the congregation?
-Have they been shared by pastor and laity?

-- What needs to be done during the transition? - What information needs to be gathered? - $\circ$ $\;$ What should be made available to the incoming pastor? - Parsonage issues? - Office issues? - How do we care for things during the transition? - Calendar concerns? - What will be the nature of our relationship in the future? - What will each person take with him/her from this relationship? - What is the best way for us to come to closure? - Are there people who need to be cared for in order for them to get beyond feelings of loss or anger?
+- Reasons behind the decision to move: personal, church, structural - Pastor is asked to reflect on the state of the congregation - o Strengths - o Where it is now - What are the unfinished agendas? - What have been the leadership expectations and how have they been articulated?
+Were they reasonable? - o Of the pastor - o Of the laity - What have been the assumptions about the vision and mission for the congregation?
+Have they been shared by pastor and laity? - What needs to be done during the transition? - o What information needs to be gathered? - o What should be made available to the incoming pastor? - o Parsonage issues? - o Office issues? - O How do we care for things during the transition? - o Calendar concerns? - What will be the nature of our relationship in the future? - What will each person take with him/her from this relationship? - What is the best way for us to come to closure? - Are there people who need to be cared for in order for them to get beyond feelings of loss or anger?